 Why you need backlinks

 Are you finding it difficult to be noticed by your audience and gain authority in your industry?
 You need backlinks!
-Backlinks are links from another website or one of your own pages back to a specific web resource on your site.
-These are incredible for your website’s performance when located on other reputable sites, but a detriment if coming from shady ones.
+Backlinks are links from another website or your own pages back to a specific web resource on your site.
+These are incredible for your website’s performance when located on other reputable sites but a detriment if coming from shady ones.

-When used well, backlinks can help establish a higher search engine ranking for your website since they are one of the most important factors that companies like Google look at to do so.
+When used well, backlinks can help establish a higher search engine ranking for your website since they are one of the most important factors that companies like Google look at.

 There are many different types of backlinks that you can use including:

 - Inbound links

 Getting these links isn’t as simple as asking people to post them for you.
 However, there are several methods that you can employ to generate them.

 But don’t worry; these methods don’t all involve reaching out to others.
 You can generate backlinks by yourself without others’ input.
 These tactics include posting links on your company’s social media accounts (accompanied by strong copy and images), repurposing your content, and posting high-value links to your website on forums and other networks.